frankiennamdi/family-tree/README.md

     relationship in the family is derived from these two relationships.

     - PARENT:
     Any Person that has a parent relationship to another node.
+This is the primary relationship and it forms the basis for a lot of the queries we answer with the model.
 A parent can also be a person who is married to a parent.
 We chose this approach to account for step relationship based on marriage.

     - MARRIED
     Establishes a partnership between two persons.
+This is relationship put in place to give us more connectivity.
     When two persons are married their children are counted and affects all other derived relationships.
 We accounted for step relationships.

     The following are some of the derived relationships:
     - Siblings: Persons with the same parent including children of a parent's partner by marriage.